LaurentMazare/tensorflow-ocaml/examples/mnist/README.md

 After that the computation graph is defined.
 Two placeholders are introduced to store the input images and labels, these placeholders will be replaced with actual tensors when calling `Session.run`.
-Train images and labels are used when training the models.
+Train images and labels are used when training the model.
 Test images and labels are used to estimate the validation error.

 ```ocaml